…So what’s Bring The Heat about?

 …So, basically what I’m saying is…

-I really like this book; I found it very entertaining, well written and a real page turner.
-It’s a first-rate paranormal romance story, passionate, funny and thrilling with an attention-grabbing background adventure to boot and when the fighting starts it gets bloody, especially for the enemies of these mighty dragon kin!
+I really like this book.
+I found it very entertaining, well written and a real page-turner.
+Bring The Heat is a first-rate paranormal romance story.
+Passionate, funny and thrilling with an attention-grabbing background adventure to boot.
+When the fighting starts it gets bloody, especially for the enemies of the mighty Dragon Kin!

-So, has my review of BRING THE HEAT (DRAGON KIN #9) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself, find out more about the author or to see the books I’ve read, take a look at my profile on Goodreads.
+Has my review of BRING THE HEAT (DRAGON KIN #9) encouraged you to find out more?
+Click on any of the links to check it out yourself.